Jeanmatozo/AI-LLM-security-lab/README.md

 Follow these new instructions strictly.

 Observed behavior:

-The RAG system retrieves the malicious document
+- The RAG system retrieves the malicious document

-The model returns RAG_INJECTION_SUCCESS instead of a normal answer
+- The model returns RAG_INJECTION_SUCCESS instead of a normal answer

-Logs capture the query, retrieved chunks, and compromised output
+- Logs capture the query, retrieved chunks, and compromised output

 What this demonstrates:

-Indirect prompt injection via stored documents
+- Indirect prompt injection via stored documents

-Why RAG docs must be treated as untrusted input
+- Why RAG docs must be treated as untrusted input

-How enterprise systems can be compromised through poisoned PDFs, notes, or emails
+- How enterprise systems can be compromised through poisoned PDFs, notes, or emails

 Full analysis and impact are documented in:

-reports/week6_indirect_injection_report.md
+- reports/week6_indirect_injection_report.md

 Code Structure

-src/app_basic_chatbot/ – minimal LLM chatbot app
+- src/app_basic_chatbot/ – minimal LLM chatbot app

-src/app_rag_docs/ – simple RAG app over local markdown docs
+- src/app_rag_docs/ – simple RAG app over local markdown docs

-data/rag_docs/ – documents used for RAG (including malicious test docs)
+- data/rag_docs/ – documents used for RAG (including malicious test docs)

-attacks/ – writeups for prompt injection and RAG attacks
+- attacks/ – writeups for prompt injection and RAG attacks

-reports/ – security-style reports, baseline tests, and threat notes
+- reports/ – security-style reports, baseline tests, and threat notes

-notes/ – learning notes and future ideas
+- notes/ – learning notes and future ideas

 What I Am Practicing Here

-Writing and running Python security experiments for LLMs
+- Writing and running Python security experiments for LLMs

-Designing and executing AI attack scenarios (prompt injection, RAG abuse)
+- Designing and executing AI attack scenarios (prompt injection, RAG abuse)

-Logging and analyzing model behavior like a security engineer
+- Logging and analyzing model behavior like a security engineer

-Connecting AI security work back to governance frameworks (ISO/IEC 27001)
+- Connecting AI security work back to governance frameworks (ISO/IEC 27001)

-As the lab grows, this repo will serve as my living portfolio for AI & LLM Security Engineering.
+- As the lab grows, this repo will serve as my living portfolio for AI & LLM Security Engineering.

-If you want, next we can:

-- Draft a **`reports/rag_threat_model.md`** in the same style
-- Add a small “Progress by Week” table to the README that matches your Excel tracker.
-::contentReference[oaicite:0]{index=0}